 - Should be typical usage cable lengths and construction (i.e. non shielded, shielded, braided etc).

-- If the cable length is unknown, then a nominal 1m cable lengths shall be used.
-Alternatively, a longer cable length that allows physical connectivity of components.
-For loop-back cables (port to port) we advise using a 2m cable length to satisfy the 1m cable from each port and additionally setup requirements of EN 55032 / CISPR 32.
+- If the cable length is unknown, then a nominal 1m cable lengths must be used.
+Or, a longer cable length that allows physical connectivity of components.
+For termination of Loop-back cables (port to port).
+We suggest using a 2m cable length to meet the 1m cable from each port and additionally setup requirements of EN 55032 / CISPR 32.

-If you require FCC Part 15 EMC product testing for your device in order to sell in the USA and associated regions please contact us and find out how we can help.
-FCC testing should be performed on a compliant ANSI 63.4: 2014 test site, like the EMC Bayswater’s iOATS Radiated emissions facility.
+If you need FCC Part 15 EMC product testing for your device in order to sell in the USA and associated regions.
+Please contact us and find out how we can help.
+FCC testing should be conducted on a compliant ANSI 63.4: 2014 test site.
+Like our testing facility using EMC Bayswater’s iOATS Radiated emissions facility.